 The first stage of rational knowledge is the data entry math, but this is so, even beyond these mathematical truths, the culmination of the dialectic: the Ideas or essences and the Good.

-For Plato, the sensible world is, indeed, an appearance from the ideas themselves, objects of pure thought, intelligible models of all things not perceived by sense, but far more real and more real than the empirical objects as such.
+For Plato, the sensible world is, indeed, an appearance of the ideas themselves, objects of pure thought, intelligible models of all things not perceived by sense, but far more real and more real than the empirical objects as such.

-– So the idea of table is the ideal table, as we understand it by thinking, model or paradigm that the concrete tables imitate and reproduce.
+– So the idea of a table is the ideal table, as we understand it by thinking, model or paradigm that the concrete tables imitate and reproduce.

 – In sum, the Idea or Essence (two terms served by the neighbor) are “things” in their purest form, patterns of thought and reflection.